-(II) No modifications or additions which affect the capacity or safe operation of the equipment shall be made without the manufacturer's written approval.
-If such modifications or changes are made, the capacity, oper ation, and maintenance instruction plates, tags, or decals shall be changed accordingly.
-In no case shall the original safety factor of the equipment be spin.
-The steering knob shall be mounted within the periphery of the
+(ii) No modifications or additions which affect the capacity or safe operation of the equipment shall be made without the manufacturer's written approval.
+If such modifications or changes are made, the capacity, operation, and maintenance instruction plates, tags, or decals shall be changed accordingly.
+In no case shall the original safety factor of the equipment be reduced.